Diversification Is Important in Investing Because…

 Diversifying is like saying I don’t know which horse is going to win—so I’m going to bet on all of them!

-Diversifying your investments is important because the market can be unpredictable.
-As Sir John Templeton once said: “Diversify.
+As legendary investor Sir John Templeton once said: “Diversify.
 In stocks and bonds, as in much else, there is safety in numbers”.

 By diversifying your portfolio, you are reducing the consequences of making a poor investment decision.